KodeFoxx-Archives/deprecated-Kf.Core/README.md

 Some things I want to clarify:
 - **Conventions** are enforced to be used throughout the project.
 They are documented in code.
-- **xtension Methods** should always be under the root namespace of "Kf", they are collected in the "Extensions" project folder.
+- **Extension Methods** should always be under the root namespace of "Kf", they are collected in the "Extensions" project folder.